 - The severity of your illness or injury

-- The types of tests you need in order for our medical staff to provide the best quality of care
+- The types of tests you need for our medical staff to provide the best quality of care

 - How long it takes to get test results back

-- The amount of patients in the various treatment areas of the hospital at the time of your visit
+- The number of patients in the various treatment areas of the hospital at the time of your visit

-Once your treatment is complete, the physician will prepare discharge paperwork so you can leave.
-Your nurse will give you written instructions on how to care for yourself when you get home, prescriptions if applicable, and what follow-up treatment you may need.
+Once your treatment is complete, the physician will prepare discharge paperwork.
+Your nurse will give you written instructions on how to care for yourself when you get home, prescriptions (if applicable) and any follow-up treatments.